-As a young driver it can be hard to find cheap cover, but insurance companies have their reasons.
+As a young driver it can be hard to find affordable cover, but insurance companies do have their reasons.
 From stats to bare facts, young drivers are the riskiest road users.
-Insurers calculate that this makes those new to the roads more likely to be involved in accident, and so their car insurance premium costs soar to cover the risk taken on by the insurance companies.
+This makes those new to the roads more likely to be involved in an accident and so car insurance premiums soar to cover the insurance companies’ risk.

-Let’s look at the stats.
 Research carried out by AA showed that by the age of 23, 40% of young British drivers have been involved in a road crash.
-Another survey, this time from the RAC Foundation, showed that young drivers were involved in 20% of all recorded collisions, yet hold just 7% of all licenses in Great Britain.
+Another survey from the RAC Foundation, showed that young drivers in the UK were involved in 20% of all recorded collisions, yet hold just 7% of all licenses.

 Don’t feel singled out though.
 It’s not just young drivers that are penalised for their lack of time behind the wheel.
-New drivers hitting the roads for the first time are also paying sky-high car insurance bills, no matter their age.
+New drivers of any age are also paying sky-high car insurance bills.

-But it’s not just the drivers insurance companies are looking at.
-The car plays a big factor too.
-If you’re commuting to work in a high-end car, you’ll be adding £100s to your premium.
+Your car is a big factor, too.
+If you’re commuting to work in a sports car, you’ll be adding £100s to your premium.
 We’ve broken down the crucial details insurers consider when calculating premiums, so you can make an informed choice when buying your first car.